-We did not recognize interest income on nonaccrual loans during the years ended December 31, 2021 and 2020 while they were in nonaccrual status.
-Additional interest income that we would have recognized on these loans had they been current in accordance with their original terms was \$2.7 million and \$3.3 million during the years ended December 31, 2021 and 2020, respectively.
-We recognized interest income on commercial and commercial real estate loans modified under troubled debt restructurings of \$0.1 million during each of the years ended December 31, 2021 and 2020.
+We did not recognize interest income on nonaccrual loans during the years ended December 31, 2022 or 2021 while the loans were in nonaccrual status.
+Additional interest income that would have been recorded on nonaccrual loans had they been current in accordance with their original terms was \$2.8 million and \$2.7 million for the year ended December 31, 2022 and 2021 respectively.
+We recognized interest income on commercial and commercial real estate loans modified under troubled debt restructurings of \$0.1 million during each of the years ended December 31, 2022 and 2021.